What are the Odakyu Sightseeing Service Centers?

 Limited express tickets can be reserved or purchased starting at 10 a.m. one month before the departure date.
 Reservations and purchases can be made at station windows and ticket vending machines at stations on Odakyu Lines and online at e-Romancecar.

 Can I change a purchased limited express ticket or get a refund?

 Changes and refunds for limited express tickets can be made only before the departure time.
 Please be careful as no changes or refunds will be made for limited express tickets once the departure time has passed.
 A handling fee of 100 yen (400 yen for VSE saloon seats) applies to limited express ticket refunds.
 Train changes for purchased limited express tickets can be made only to trains with available seating.
-Contact a station staff member for further details.
+Contact a station staff of Odakyu line for further details.

 What happens if I miss the Romancecar?